 Tempestad (2017) presents the parallel stories of two women victimized by corruption in Mexico.
 In this lyrical documentary, the two subjects’ voices echo over the landscape and highways of Mexico, moving from north to south.
 They describe how official injustice allowed violence to take control of their lives, desires, and dreams.
 The film conveys the paralyzing power of fear: fear as a sickness that prevents you from taking a stand on your future and the future of your children, and which clouds your ability to dream and grow.

-Director Tatiana Huezo will join UCSB Professor of Film & Media Studies Cristina Venegas for a post-screening Q&A.
+Director Tatiana Huezo joined Cristina Venegas (Film and Media Studies, UCSB) for a post-screening Q&A.

 Director Tatiana Huezo

 Tatiana Huezo studied film at Mexico’s Centro de Capacitación Cinematográfica (CCC) and at University Pompeu Fabra in Barcelona.
 Her filmography as director, writer, cinematographer, and editor includes documentary films and fictional short films.
 Her first film, The Tiniest Place (Mexico, 2011), screened at over 50 film festivals around the world, receiving over 40 awards.
 Her short film Absences (Mexico, 2015) won the Best Short Film Award at the Guanajuato International Film Festival and an Ariel Award for Best Documentary Short.
 Tempestad, her second documentary feature, has received numerous international awards, including Ariel awards for Best Director, Best Documentary Film, Best Cinematography and Best Sound.
 Huezo has taught documentary filmmaking at CCC, University of Centro and Madrid’s Community Film School.